 Jeremy has composed the scores for many stage plays and four major television productions including Simon Gray’s Quatermaine’s Terms and Turgenev’s A Month in the Country (BBC 2).
 His songs and instrumental music have been recorded by Sarah Walker & Roger Vignoles, Jody Karen Appelbaum & Marc-André Hamelin, duo-pianists Nettle & Markham, the Grimethorpe Colliery Band and organist Kevin Bowyer.
 His Toccata festiva was premiered by Thomas Trotter in Birmingham Town Hall in March 2013.

 He has written four reference books on classical music, biographies of Chopin and Leopold Godowsky, a collection of light verse (Raspberries and Other Trifles) and an album of songs (Funny You Should Sing That) as well as the booklets for over 100 classical CDs, including the recording of his verses for Carnival of the Animals released in 2006.
-As a feature writer and critic, he has written for BBC Music Magazine, Classical Music and The Oldie, as well as the now defunct Classic FM Magazine, International Record Review, Classic CD and The Oldie, and is currently a regular contributor to Gramophone for over 16 years and has written for every issue of International Piano magazine since its foundation in 1997.
+As a feature writer and critic, he has written for BBC Music Magazine, Classical Music and The Oldie, as well as the now defunct Classic FM Magazine, International Record Review and Classic CD.
+He has been a regular contributor to Gramophone for over 16 years and has written for every issue of International Piano magazine since its foundation in 1997.
 For five years, Jeremy served as classical music consultant to the online music service Napster.

 In 2010 he was a jury member for the first International BNDS Piano Competition in Rio de Janeiro.
 He is President of the Jerome K. Jerome Society and Director of Music at The Deanery Church of St. Mary’s, Bocking, one of only five archiepiscopal peculiars in England, close to where he lives in rural Essex.Also see Wikipedia; http://en.wikipedia.org/wiki/Jeremy_Nicholas_(writer)